timrolsh/Software-Engineering-BCA/Tri 2/Design Patterns.md

 ## UML

-* standardized diagrams that allow you to visualize structural info about code
+* Standardized diagrams that allow you to visualize structural info about code
-* up arrow means origin box extends end box
+* Up arrow means origin box extends end box
-* class name is italicized if class is abstract
+* Class name is italicized if class is abstract